Showing posts with label clean and unclean. Show all posts

 What's your interpretation of the verse in Mark 7 where it says he made all foods clean?

-Mark 7 isn't talking about what is being eaten, it's talking about eating without going through a (non Bible based) ritual of handwashing.
-That's why they asked, "Why do your followers eat with unwashed hands?" and not, "Why are your followers eating unclean things?"
+Mark 7 isn't talking about what is being eaten, it's talking about eating without going through a (non Bible based) ritual of hand washing.
+That's why they asked, "Why do your followers eat with unwashed hands?" and not, "Why are your followers eating forbidden things?"

 Advice on eating out for those who eat Biblically clean | Land of Honey